cooder05/pong/README.md

-# demo 2
+# pong in python

-classic pong game unsing pygame library
+classic pong game using pygame library